This symbol was the coat of arms of the family of St-Gilles,

 "...carry from now on and forever two yellow crosses on all their clothes, except their shirts, and one arm shall be two palms long while the other transversal arm shall be a palm and a half long and each shall be three digits wide with one to be worn in front on the chest and the other between the shoulders."

 Victims were required to renew the crosses if they became torn or destroyed by age.
-These yellow crosses, like the yellow badges of a different shape that the Catholic Church required Jews to wear, were badges of infamy - warning to good Catholics to shun the wearers.
+These yellow crosses, like the yellow badges of a different shape that the Catholic Church required Jews to wear, were badges of infamy - warnings to good Catholics to shun the wearers.
 These crosses were known in Occitan as "las debanadoras" - reels or winding machines.
 The idea seems to be that offenders could be "reeled in" by the Inquisition at any time.
 This was a serious concern since a second accusation meant a second conviction, and a second conviction meant death.

 Significance of the Cross of Toulouse